 Measuring the World: Indicators, Human Rights, and Global Governance.
 Sally Engle Merry, Current Anthropology Volume 52, Supplement 3, April 2011.

 The Wars of the Romans: A Critical Edition and Translation of De Armis Romanis, Alberico Gentili.
 Benedict Kingsbury, Benjamin Straumann (eds.), David Lupher (trans.), Oxford University Press, 2011.
 Review by: David J. Bederman.

 The Roman Foundations of the Law of Nations: Alberico Gentili and the Justice of Empire.
 Benedict Kingsbury and Benjamin Straumann (eds.), Oxford University Press, 2010.
 Review by: David J. Bederman.
 Review by Christopher Smith.

-Essays presented at the 2009 Symposium on Global Administrative Law in the Operations of International Organizations, edited by Laurence Boisson de Chazournes, Lorenzo Casini, and Benedict Kingsbury (eds.), International Organizations Law Review (Vol. 6, no. 2, 2009).
+Essays presented at the 2009 Symposium on Global Administrative Law in the Operations of International Organizations, Laurence Boisson de Chazournes, Lorenzo Casini, and Benedict Kingsbury (eds.), International Organizations Law Review (Vol. 6, no. 2, 2009).

 IILJ ESP 24 (2013): J. Benton Heath, Managing the 'Republic of NGOs': Accountability and Legitimation Problems Facing the U.N.
 Cluster System

 IILJ ESP 22 (2012): Ayelet Berman, The Role of Domestic Administrative Law in the Accountability of Transnational Regulatory Networks: The Case of the ICH